 From Chandratal to Manali, there is only one camping site, until you finally hit Manali.
 This is close to Chotta Dhara, which also has a temporary restaurant – being operated in a tent itself.
 Below is a picture in case you fancy a stay here, though I drove all the way from Chandratal to Manali in a day, and ended my journey in Manali.

-Read my detailed 9 day itinerary to Spiti Valley, for a long drawn-out version.
+Read my detailed Spiti Valley Itinerary, for a long drawn-out version.

 Other Things To Know